WinVector/wrapr/extras/MacrosInR.md

 Macros and metaprogramming in `R`
 ---------------------------------

 We are going to run through the code control methods we listed earlier in essentially chronological order.
 For each method will comment on its suitability for our example goal (converting code capturing interfaces into reusable referentially transparent interfaces) *and* how the capabilities of each method relate to the methods available before them (i.e. are they actually solving open problems).
 Obviously there is the important possibility that newer solutions *can* be better solutions, but just because a solution is newer doesn't mean it is in fact better.
 Also each solution could easily be best if it gets to choose the problem we claim to be of interest.
 The problem we are in fact interested in is: programming over code, in particular programming over `dplry`, as this was an actual pain point in some production work.
-The `wrapr` package will get the (slightly unfair) presentation advantage that as the package author I can attempt to explain intent of `wrapr` package motivation here.
+The `wrapr` package will get the (slightly unfair) presentation advantage that as the package author I can attempt to explain the intent and motivation of `wrapr` the package here.

 ### `base::do.call()`

+We are going to discuss `base::do.call()` before `base::substitute()` and `base::eval()`, regardless of the order they may have entered into the `R` language.

 Sometimes you don't need the full power of macros.
 The function you are using may already have a powerful enough interface.
 Or you may be only trying to control the execution of a single function, a task for which `R` already has an excellent tool: `base::do.call()`.